kean/Nuke/Demo/README.md

 ```
 Demo
-├── App              The app and the menu
+├── App              The app, the catalog and Lab menus, and the screen registry
 ├── Essentials       ImagePipeline, LazyImage, and the image views
-├── Customization    Processing, formats, progressive decoding, delegate
+├── Processing       Processors, image formats, and progressive decoding
-├── Performance      Prefetching, caching, and the stress test
+├── Caching          Caching and prefetching
+├── AnimatedImages   Animated image playback and its diagnostics
+├── Integration      The pipeline delegate
+├── Lab              Stress rigs and instruments for working on Nuke
-└── Helpers          Shared views, demo URLs, and a few small utilities
+├── Helpers          Shared views, demo URLs, and a few small utilities
+└── Resources        The app icon, the logo, and a bundled animation
 ```